-{\bf Validation with manual tracing of TTC stained sections:} We performed a subsequent validation experiment to address whether the MRI-derived lesion metrics reflect tissue-level changes as observed using the standard approach of TTC stained sections (Fig. \ref{results}.A7).
+{\bf Validation with manual tracing of TTC stained sections:} We performed a validation experiment to address whether the MRI-derived lesion metrics reflect tissue-level changes as observed using the standard approach of TTC stained sections (Fig. \ref{results}.A7).
 For this, 37 mice were randomly selected, treated with MCAO, and imaged at day 2.
 But unlike others enrolled in the study, these cases were sacrificed immediately after imaging and their brains were subsequently sectioned in 2 mm thick slices, stained with TTC, photographed on slides (front and back), and the images were shared with the imaging team.
 The cases were split among the sites to ensure the TTC stains were representative of the variation in the greater stroke field.
 This resulted in a total of 746 individual images, and we chose a total of six annotators (one from each site) to provide at least two annotation for each image.
-Due the scale and logistics of the task, we built an online web-based annotation system based on LabelMe \cite{russell2008labelme} to allow annotations to be performed remotely without installing any software.
+Due the scale and logistics of the task, we built an online web-based annotation system based on LabelMe \cite{russell2008labelme} to support remote annotations.
 We modified LabelMe to use a restricted set of drawing operations, to anonymize the images and raters, to enable deployment across multiple isolated servers for each rater, and to provide instructions to label the brain, lesion, and any other relevant features.
 Once collected, we computed the lesion volume fraction from the ratio of the total lesion area over the total brain surface area.